michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0132.md

 - v: summon into action or bring into existence, often as if by magic
 - v: deduce (a principle) or construe (a meaning)
 ### Family
-evoke: evocation, evocative, evoked, evokes, evoking+;evocation: evocations;evocative: evocatively
+- evoke: evocation, evocative, evoked, evokes, evoking+
+- evocation: evocations
+- evocative: evocatively
 ### Examples
 - Yet he also sustains an underlying sense of tension, revealing a deeper musical structure that evokes an ever-intensifying spiritual struggle.
 - But the passion evoked by these issues suggests that something more is at stake.